facebookresearch/habitat-challenge/README.md

 1. **Multiple cosmetic/minor changes**: Change in robot embodiment/size, camera resolution, height, and orientation, etc &mdash; to match LoCoBot.

-1. **Notes about performance**: We have noticed that turning on the RGB/Depth sensor noise may lead to worse FPS performance.
-As such, we recommend training with these noises turned off and using them for fine tuning if necessary.
-This can be down by commenting out the lines that include the key "noise_model" in the config or by overriding these values from the command line.
+1. **Notes about performance**: We have noticed that turning on the RGB/Depth sensor noise may lead to reduced simulation speed.
+As such, we recommend initially training with these noises turned off and using them for fine tuning if necessary.
+This can be done by commenting out the lines that include the key "noise_model" in the config or by overriding these values from the command line.

 ### PointNav DDPPO Baseline
 We have added a config in configs/ddpo_pointnav.yaml that includes a baseline using DDPPO from Habitat-API.
 To run the code, follow the instructions found [here](https://github.com/facebookresearch/habitat-api/tree/master/habitat_baselines/rl/ddppo).
 Note you will have to add the following two arguments to any habitat_baselines: TASK_CONFIG.DATASET.SPLIT 'train' to ensure it loads the training split from the challenge config.